Restaurant Profile

 Chef Joseph VanWagner's wood-fired kitchen on South Main earned a James Beard semifinalist nod.
 Ann Arbor should pay attention.

-When the James Beard Foundation released its 2026 semifinalist list on January 21, Ann Arbor had reason to pay attention.
+When the James Beard Foundation released its 2026 semifinalist list in January 2026, Ann Arbor had reason to pay attention.
 Echelon Kitchen & Bar, the wood-fired restaurant at 200 South Main Street, earned a nomination in the Best New Restaurant category.
-The nod places Echelon alongside the most talked-about openings in the country.
+That nod places Echelon alongside the most talked-about openings in the country.
 An Ann Arbor restaurant hasn't appeared on this list in years.

 For anyone who has eaten at Echelon since it opened, the news was not a surprise.
 But for a city that has long watched its best chefs get overlooked by the national food establishment, it felt like a turning point.